aewhite100/github_demo/README.md

-# github_demo
+# GitHub Demo
- demo repo for github lesson
+This is just a demo of how to use GitHub to share my projects.